SamirDjaafer/vagrant_101/README.md

 ### What goes on the vagrant file?

 1. config.vm.box | This is our Operating System!
-We will be using ubuntu 64 bit
+We will be using ubuntu/xenial64 bit
 2. config.vm.provider | This is VirtualBox
 3. config.vm.network | How your host computer sees your box
 4. config.vm.synced_folder | How you access files from your computer